kstady/BlueFish/README.md

-# My First Ximera Project :rose: :blossom: :tulip: :butterfly: :hedgehog: :lady_beetle: :christmas_tree:
+# My First Ximera Project :blossom:

 This is a collection of Prealgebra lessons for college students.
 I will continue to add content until the course is complete.